A low-impact guide to shoulder season adventures in Banff & Canmore

 Wildlife this time of year

-Bears are still active in shoulder season and often feeding aggressively in preparation for denning.
-This is one of the higher-risk windows for bear encounters on popular trails.
+However, bears are still active in shoulder season and often feeding aggressively in preparation for denning.
+In fact, this is one of the higher-risk windows for bear encounters on popular trails.
 Elk are in or just past rut, which means bulls can be unpredictable and in places they don't normally turn up.
 Wolves and coyotes are more visible as prey animals move to lower elevations.

-None of this is a reason to stay home.
-It's a reason to be paying attention.
-The 30-metre minimum for elk, deer, sheep, and moose and 100-metre minimum for bears, wolves, and cougars apply regardless of season.
+To be clear, none of this is a reason to stay home, it’s simply a reason to stay attentive and maintain your distance: 30-metre minimum for elk, deer, sheep, and moose and 100-metre minimum for bears, wolves, and cougars apply regardless of season.
 If an animal changes its behaviour because of you, you're already too close.
-Carry bear spray somewhere you can actually reach it.
-Not at the bottom of your pack.
-Know how to use it before you need to.
-The Biosphere Institute keeps updated wildlife activity reports for the Bow Valley and is worth a check before you head out.
+Remember to carry bear spray somewhere you can actually reach it, not buried at the bottom of your pack.
+I highly recommend checking the Biosphere Institute as they provide updated wildlife activity reports for the Bow Valley, great resource.

 You’re all set to explore like a local

-The person who checks the trail report the night before, has microspikes in their bag, hops the free bus from Canmore to the trailhead, and gives the elk a wide berth on the way back?
-That person is having a completely different trip than the one who didn't.
-Same mountains, same trails, same season.
-Different experience entirely.
+It’s way more fun being the person who checks the trail report the night before, has microspikes in their bag, hops the free bus from Canmore to the trailhead, and appreciates the elk from a healthy distance.

-October and November in the Rockies are genuinely worth it.
-Quieter trails, better light, first snow on the peaks, and the kind of stillness that doesn't exist in July.
+October and November in the Rockies are genuinely stunning and so worth a visit (I mean, they’re always worth a visit!).
+Quieter trails, first snow on the peaks, and the kind of stillness that doesn't exist in July.
 The variables are real but they're manageable, and once you've moved through this terrain a few times when the season is shifting, you start to understand why some people think it's the best time of year to be out here.

 Questions about specific routes or conditions this time of year?
 Ask away in the comments or find me on Instagram.